kapresoft/kapresoft.github.io/_posts/2019-04-28-aws-lambda-spring-boot.md

 Spring is a framework that allows you to wire application components together.
 Spring utilizes dependency injection or as others may call it, Inversion of Control (IoC).
 Dependency Injection provides a consistent way of configuring and managing components which makes your code less dependent on the container than it would be in a traditional enterprise development.
 The framework also promotes easy unit testing.

 Spring Boot is implemented to have you up and running as quickly as possible with fewer upfront configuration.
+The [Spring Boot Initializr](https://start.spring.io/) online tool can help you kick start your app.

+# Is Spring Boot too slow or too bloated to run in AWS Lambda
+Not at all.
+The modern spring framework is lightweight and has been broken up into different components.
+You only need to import the components you need.
+Take a look at the example [Cloud Watch Log](https://cdngh.kapresoft.com/img/spring-boot-demo-cloudwatch-log.gif) running a base example app and you will see that the framework loads in 2 to 5 seconds.

 # Repository